Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Related Work

-For the case of robots working with humans, the sample inefficiency problem is still challenging because the collection of training data is more expensive and there are no simulators that fully embody the unpredictable nature of human behavior.
+For the case of robots working with humans, the sample efficiency problem is still challenging because the collection of training data is more expensive and there is lack of physics-based simulators that fully embody the unpredictable nature of human behavior.
 Therefore, few studies applied RL or ES methods to train the robots that collaborate with people.
-In~\cite{qureshi2016robot}, a humanoid robot successfully learned when to extend its hand for a handshake with a human by applying a deep Q-network method.
-However, the robot had a long training period of 14 days, showing the sample-inefficiency problem.
-In~\cite{ghadirzadeh2016sensorimotor}, a data-efficient approach was presented by modeling human interactions based on Gaussian processes.
-Using the Q-learning method, the researchers trained a robot to cooperatively control the position of a ball on a plank with a human.
-However, it is hard to say that the human interaction was properly modeled, because only about one minute of operation data by one participant was used for modeling and the evaluation of the trained robot was performed through the same participant.
+Qureshi \textit{et al.}~\cite{qureshi2016robot} presented a humanoid robot that successfully learned when to extend its hand for a handshake with a human by applying a deep Q-network method.
+However, the robot had a long real-world training period of 14 days, showing the sample-inefficiency problem.
+Shafti \textit{et al.}~\cite{shafti2020real} also showed the possibility that the off-policy RL algorithm would be applied for robots to learn collaborative tasks with human partners in real-world environment.